aaa34169/docstr-md/README.md

 Docstring-Markdown is a fast and easy way to make beautiful documentation markdown files.

-You can find the latest documentation at https://dsbowen.github.io/docstr-md.

 ## Why Docstring-Markdown

 It's time to share your awesome new package with the world.
 And... get ready to spend the next week making your docs.
 Or, make beautiful docs with Docstring-Markdown in just a few lines of code.